Guy Maier: Maier and Pattison

 He is more given to swaying over the keyboard, to making his crescendos look mighty as well as sounding so.
 He is not above making occasional impromptu speeches or working for a laugh.
-Pattison's contribution is just as important, but he makes it more quietly, focuses more on his piano."
+Pattison's contribution is just as important, but he makes it more quietly, focuses more on his piano.

 In March 1937, Maier and Pattison joined in a reunion concert on the stage of the Works Progress Administration Theatre of Music in New York.

 Recordings

-Both individually as a member of the duo-piano team of Maier and Pattison, Maier recorded piano rolls under the Welte Mignon and Ampico labels.
+Both individually and as a member of Maier and Pattison, Maier recorded piano rolls under the Welte Mignon and Ampico labels.
 He and Pattison were also pioneers in acoustic recording, producing popular recordings for the Victor Talking Machine Company in the early 1920s.

 Recitals for young people

 As a soloist (and sometimes joined by his wife Lois, also an accomplished pianist), Maier gave recitals for young people coupled with musical travelogues.
 "He is not only clever as a pianist," the Los Angeles Times reported, "but the way he keeps the attention of a grammar-school audience of squirming, tired-at-the-end-of-the-day youngsters is nothing short of miraculous.
 It is all fun to him and he makes the children 'see into' the music he plays with brief and witty words."